NUR3120 Nurses as Leaders in Health Care Settings

 Important assessment information

-Students with the exception of those external interstate and offshore students who are not enrolled in the on campus BNUR, must attend and participate in the workshop.
-It is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+There are no attendance requirements for this course.
+However . it is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+Two 2 hour face- to-face tutorials are offered to meet sponsored student requirements.
+Attendance is mandatory for sponsored students.
+Other students are welcome to attend these sessions which will be recorded and available on Study Desk.

 Requirements for students to complete each assessment item satisfactorily: